shoreviewanalytics/spark-logback-example-one/README.md

 # sparkjobspecificlogging

-An example of how to create a Spark job specific log using Logback.
+An example of how to create a Spark job specific log file using Logback.
 This example is setup to be run on a single node DataStax Enterprise (DSE) cluster with Analytics enabled or a multi-node (DSE) cluster with Analytics enabled.
+For additional information on this example please see my blog [post](https://shoreviewanalytics.github.io/Spark-Job-Specific-Logging-with-Logback-and-DataStax-Enterprise-Analytics/).

 To run: